Applying to FIU as a First Time in College Student

 - A Deferred admission decision means that we have not been able to make a decision based on the academic credentials you have submitted.
-We would like for you to send us your first semester grades in January and/or any new SAT or ACT scores you may have.
+We would like for you to send us your first semester grades in January and/or any new standardized test scores you may have.
 In addition to receiving a letter, we will also contact you via email.
 Please make sure to check your email regularly for updated information regarding your deferred admission status.

 - What if I am a student doing a gap year for a mission or Israel Birthright Trip?